TLii/increment-semantic-version/README.md

 Forked from [christian-drager/increment-semantic-version](https://github.com/christian-draeger/increment-semantic-version/forks).

-This is a GitHub action to bump a given semantic version, depending on a given version fragment.
+This is a GitHub action to bump a given semantic version or build number within a semantic version, depending on a given version fragment.

 ## Inputs